kwakuemma37/Azure-lessons/README.md

           - Hosting OS can be Linux or Windows
       - API apps
           - offers full swagger support
-          - Ability to package and publish you API in Azure Marketplace
+          - Ability to package and publish your API in Azure Marketplace
           - Produced apps can be consumed from any HTTP or HTTPs-based client
       - Webjobs
           - Can run a program (.exe, java, PHP,python or Node.js)
           - Can run script (.cmd, .bat, powershell or bash)
-          - Runs in the same context as a web app, API app or mobile app.
+          - Runs in the same context as a web app, API app or mobile app so it can be triggered by those app types.
           - Can be scheduled or run by a trigger.
           - Often used to run background tasks as part of an application logic.
       - Mobile apps
           - Used to build a backend for iOS and Android apps
-          - Store mobile app data in a cloud-base SQL database
+          - Store mobile app data in a cloud-based SQL database
-          - Authenticate customers against common social provider eg. Google, Twitter etch
+          - Authenticate customers against common social provider eg. Google, Twitter etc
           - Send push notifications
           - Execute custom back-end logic in C# or Node.js
           - Has SDK support for native iOS and Android, Xamarin, and React native apps.
 ## Describe Azure Virtual Networking
       - Azure virtual networks and Virtual subnets
             - enable Azure resources to communictate
               - with each other,
               - with users on the internet,
               - with on-premises client computers
       - think of it as an extension of your on-premise network with resources that link other Azure resources.
 ### Key network capabilities provided by Azure networks
       -- Isolation and segmentation